apache/apisix-ingress-controller/docs/en/latest/tutorials/the-hard-way.md

 In this config, we defined an access key with the `admin` name under the `apisix.admin_key` section.
 This key is our API key, will be used to control APISIX later.
 This key is the default API key for APISIX, and it should be changed in production environments.

-Save this as `config.yaml`, then run `kubectl -n apisix create cm apisix-conf --from-file ./config.yaml` to create configmap.
+Save this as `config.yaml`, then run `kubectl -n apisix create -f config.yaml` to create configmap.
 Later we will mount this configmap into APISIX deployment.

 ```yaml
 apiVersion: apps/v1